Real Estate Notary Vancouver Real Estate Transfers, Conveyancing & Mortgages

 Buying Real Estate

 We will also prepare Buyer’s and Seller’s Statements of Adjustments.
-There are various items such as property taxes and strata fees that will be adjusted between the Buyers and Sellers depending on whom has paid the expense, for what period it covers, and when your sale completes.
+There are various items such as property taxes and strata fees that will be adjusted between the Buyers and Sellers depending on whom has paid the expense, for what period it covers, and when your sale is completed.

 We will order a copy of the plan and have you confirm that the property we have prepared documents for is the property you intend to purchase.
-We will order a Tax Certificate prior to completion to confirm that the taxes have been paid, confirming any amounts owing or to determine what amount will be adjusted between the Buyer and Seller.
+We will order a Tax Certificate prior to completion to confirm that the taxes have been paid, confirming any payments owing or to determine what price will be adjusted between the Buyer and Seller.

 We will meet with you prior to completion to review the Buyers Statement of Adjustments and Mortgage Documents (if any).
-We will require the purchase funds to be deposited in our trust account prior to our registering the transfer.
-Sometimes it is necessary for us to register the transfer and mortgage prior to the Lender advancing the mortgage proceeds and we will arrange this with your Lender.
+We will require the purchase funds to be deposited in our trust account prior to registering the transfer.
+Sometimes it is necessary for us to register the transfer and mortgages prior to the Lender advancing the mortgage financing.
+If this is the case we will arrange this with your Lender.

 Selling Real Estate:

-When a person or company sells Real Estate, you require someone to act on your behalf to assist you to sign the documents, attend to paying out and discharging your mortgage, and ensuring that you receive the appropriate sale proceeds.
+When a person or company sells Real Estate, you require someone to act on your behalf to assist you in signing the documents, discharging your mortgage and any necessary mortgage payments, and ensuring that you receive the appropriate sale proceeds and any other assets.

+There are a few important aspects to note when selling rental properties.
 If the property is a rental property with tenants, make sure that the buyer knows this and it is mentioned in the contract.
-If the buyer intends to live in the property, make sure that proper notice is given to the tenants to vacate the property.
+If the buyer intends to live in the property, make sure that proper notice is given to the tenants or other parties to vacate the property.

 It is important to identify which items are included in the sale of your property.
-The contract should specify appliances or other items that you are taking with you or what stays for the buyer.
-It is always better to determine this in advance than have a disagreement after the sale has taken place.
+The contract should specify appliances or other items that you are taking with you or what stays for the buyer within your residential property.
+It is always better to determine this in advance than to have a disagreement after the sale has taken place.